Cepstral Analysis of Random Variables: Muculants: Preliminaries

-We call a PMF \emph{causal} if $\pdf{x}[\xi]=0$ for $\xi<0$.
+We call a PMF \emph{causal} if $\pdf{\mathbf{X}}[\xi]=0$ for $\xi<0$.
 We call a PMF \emph{minimum-phase} if it is causal and its $z$-transform

-has all its zeros inside the unit circle (possible poles are inside the unit circle by construction, since every PMF is absolutely summable).
-Note that the characteristic function is related to this $z$-transform via
+has all its zeros inside the unit circle.\footnote{Possible poles are inside the unit circle by construction, since every PMF is absolutely summable.} The characteristic function is related to this $z$-transform via $\cf{\mathbf{X}} = \Psi_{\mathbf{X}}\left(e^{\jmath \mu}\right)$.